AroenvR/secure-data-contract/README.md

 ## Deploy

 ```
+ts-src/deploy
-yarn hardhat --network stardust deploy
+yarn hardhat --network [network-name] deploy
 ```

 ## Find it

 ```
-The new SmartContract will be under deployments/[Network]
+The new SmartContract will be under deployments/[network-name]
 ```

 ## Verify

 ```
-yarn hardhat --network stardust etherscan-verify
+yarn hardhat --network [network-name] etherscan-verify
 ```

 ## Check your current progress